jruels/docker-fundamentals/labs/compose/index.md

 6. Enter
 `docker compose up -d`
-The output will show the WordPress container starting up, and the new MySQL container being created.
+The output will show the WordPress container starting up, and the new mariadb container being created.
     ```
     Starting example2_wordpress_1
     Creating example2_mysql_1